g00sifer/Compiled-Monero-Miner/README.md

 ---

 #### --cpu-threads-hint
-this options accepts 4 value
+this options accepts 4 value.
 25 and 75 work only on 4-Core CPUs

 ---